naacl-org/naacl-2021-website/README.md

 - `_posts/*.md` : If you are going to have a blog, this where the blog posts live and are named `YYYY-MM-DD-title.md`.
 Same as the files under `_pages`, you should move out already existing files from this folder to prevent them from getting rendered.

+- `.github/CODEOWNERS` : This file contains the GitHub usernames of the website chairs who will be [automatically assigned](https://help.github.com/en/articles/about-code-owners) to review any submitted pull requests.
+This should be modified to contain the GitHub username of the new website chair(s).

 - `CNAME` : You should delete this file since this contains the old external domain from the older conference.
 This file will be automatically re-generated when you add the new external domain for the new conference.
 If you do not remove this file, you will get a page build warning from GitHub.